Each user has a home directory. If you are sm_abcde

 Each node has a scratch file system that can be used for temporary storage on that node while your job is running.
 The data will be deleted when the job finishes.

-You can find a list of installed software here.
+You can find documentation for installed software here.

 Guides, documentation and FAQ.